Waverley (electoral district)

-Waverley is a provincial electoral district (riding) in the Canadian province of Manitoba that came into effect at the 2019 Manitoba general election.
+Waverley is a provincial electoral district of Manitoba, Canada, that came into effect at the 2019 Manitoba general election.
 It elects one member to the Legislative Assembly of Manitoba.

 Created by the decennial provincial electoral redistribution of 2018, from parts of St. Norbert and Fort Whyte, the riding contains the southwest Winnipeg neighbourhoods of Waverley West, Waverley Heights, and part of Montcalm.
-It is bordered by the ridings of Fort Whyte and Fort Garry to the north, Fort Richmond to the east, Seine River to the south, and Midland to the west.
-All ridings adjacent to Waverley except for Midland are also in Winnipeg.
+It is bordered by the ridings of Fort Whyte to the north, Fort Garry to the northeast, Fort Richmond to the east, Seine River to the south, and Midland to the west.
+All adjacent ridings except for Midland are also in Winnipeg.